6 Coats That Will Stand the Test of Time Follow our men's coat guide and you won't have to worry about what's trendy next season

-Any halfway decent coat should keep you from turning into a human icicle, but staying warm, dry, and stylish simultaneously is a little more complicated.
+Any halfway decent coat should keep you from turning into a human icicle — but staying warm, dry, and stylish simultaneously takes a bit more thought.
 Fads, by definition, come and go.
 Instead of focusing on the trends of the day, we’ve focused our attention on six coat styles that have stood the test of time.
 Use the information here to educate yourself on the history and anatomy of these classic coats.
-Once you’re familiar with the basics, you will have the tools you need to invest in a coat so great that your children will be fighting over it after you’re long gone.
+Once you’re familiar with the basics, you’ll have the tools you need to invest in a coat so timeless that your children will be fighting over it after you’re long gone.

 The Pea Coat

 The pea coat is a thigh length double-breasted coat popularized by the navy, designed to shield seamen against the biting chill of the open sea.
 To this day, its nautical origins have stuck and many modern pea coats have anchors engraved on the buttons.
 A pea coat features a double-breasted button closure with a wide notched collar and lapel.
 Traditionally these coats are made of heavy, scratchy melton wool in either navy or black.
 As the years have gone by the wool used in making pea coats has softened and the colors available have broadened.

 The pea coat allows the wearer to transition from formal to casual with ease.
 Shrug it on over a T-shirt and jeans and it instantly adds a component of laid-back sophistication.
 Wear it with a button-up shirt and a pair of slacks and it fits in seamlessly.
 If you’re just beginning your coat collection, a black pea coat is a perfect place to start; it’s timeless, versatile, and warm.

 The Trench Coat